pptz/spellru/README.md

 # Russian Spellbee Game

-The code for this project was produced by Claude Sonnet 3.7, and this is what's interesting about it.
+The code for this project was mainly produced by Claude Sonnet 3.7, and that's what's interesting about it.
 The deployment is [Here](https://pptz.github.io/spellru/)

 The React infrastructure was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Below are directions for running locally.